samsquire/ideas4/README.md

 Colour coded memory tilemap.

-# 800. Data Logistics plotting, or the stack of methods is a data structure
+# 800. Data Logistics plotting, or the stack of methods is a data structure in memory and can be manipulated as memory

-Can we represent register allocation, REST APIs data shifting and other APIs as simple transformations that try arrange data into locations?
+Can we represent register allocation, method calls, REST APIs data shifting and other APIs as simple transformations that try arrange data into locations?

+Can we use A*?

 If I have a complicated method hierarchy and data needs to flow to a certain method call, there is a stack of methods that need to be called to get the data to where it needs to be.